1. Centrally Located in Lansing, Michigan

 8. Ancestral Travel

 The Archives of Michigan, located inside the Michigan Library and Historical Center, contains one of the nation’s ten largest genealogy collections.
+That’s a fun fact about Lansing, Michigan!
 The Michigan Historical Center also has a museum dedicated to Michigan’s history.
 While you’re at the archives, be sure to check out the museum where you can’t have a Michigan historical museum without an exhibit about cars.
 The Michigan History Museum’s exhibition depicts the 1957 Detroit Auto Show, featuring a shiny red Corvette convertible and a beige and white Plymouth Fury.

 10. Contemporary Art